GabrielSlima/blog/articles/clean-code-formatting-rules.md

 </code>
 </pre>
     <p>
-        Now that I've convinced you why they should be short, let's see how long should they be...
+        Now that I've convinced you why they should be short, let's see how wide should they be...
         <br>
         Keep the lines between 80-120 chars at the most.
 Of course consider the style guide of the current language you are working with right now.
     </p>